Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/rbac.md

 grant all on *.* to dba on cluster '{cluster}';
 create user `user1` identified  by 'pass1234' on cluster '{cluster}';
 grant dba to user1 on cluster '{cluster}';
-set default role dba TO user1;  -- run on all nodes (on_cluster is not imlemented)

 create role dashboard_ro on cluster '{cluster}';